At-home intolerance testing for food & environmental triggers.

 • Mood changes

-Our test identifies these non-immune-based sensitivities using a small hair sample - helping you pinpoint and remove problem foods or environmental triggers with ease.
+Our test identifies these non-immune-based sensitivities using a small hair sample - helping you identify and remove potential problem foods.

 Q. Are there reviews for your dog hair strand intolerance test?